 If student wish to discontinue a course or adjust their Pattern of Study.
 A Request for Change of Course form must be completed.
-Approval will be given to the student after parental approval, as well as consultation with the class teacher, Subject Coordinator, Careers Advisor and Director of Studies.
+Approval will be given to the student after parental approval, as well as consultation with the class teacher, relevant Head of Faculty, Careers Advisor and Director of Studies.
 Students must continue to remain in the course until notified by the Director of Operations via email that the change has been approved.